-How to Gain Camera Confidence – Tips and Tricks for Teaching Online
+How to Be Camera Confident – Tips and Tricks for Teaching Online

-These tips will not only help you but will help gain some confidence in the classroom.
+These tips will not only help you but will help be more secure and camera confident during class.

 Plan Your Classes